 Stephen McAleavey is an associate professor of biomedical engineering.
-He earned the BS and MS in electrical engineering from the University of Rochester in 1996 and 1998.
-He received the PhD in electrical and computer engineering from the University of Rochester in 2002.
-From 2001 to 2004 he was a postdoctoral research associate in biomedical engineering at Duke University.
-At Duke he contributed to the early development of ARFI imaging.
-In 2004 he joined the faculty of the biomedical engineering department at Rochester.
-Here he has continued to develop acoustic radiation force imaging techniques, for which he holds two patents, including Spatially Modulated Ultrasound Radiation Force (SMURF) imaging, as well as other ultrasound imaging methods.
-He teaches two courses: a junior-level course in Signals, Systems and Imaging (BME 230) and a graduate level course in Ultrasound Imaging (BME 453).
+He earned the PhD in electrical and computer engineering from the University of Rochester in 2002.
+From 2001 to 2004 he was a postdoctoral research associate in biomedical engineering at Duke University, where he contributed to the early development of ARFI imaging.
+In 2004 he joined the faculty of the biomedical engineering department at the University of Rochester.
+Here he has continued to develop advanced ultrasound imaging techniques, including Spatially Modulated Ultrasound Radiation Force (SMURF) imaging and single tracking location shear wave elastography imaging (STL-SWEI).
+He holds several patents for innovations in ultrasound imaging.
+He is a Senior Member of IEEE.

 The development of novel, clinically applicable ultrasound imaging techniques is the primary goal of our laboratory's research.
 We are particularly interested in the use of motion-tracking techniques to enhance the contrast of ultrasound images.
 Motion of tissues, both physiological and artificial, can reveal the differences in tissue stiffness and type, as well as the presence of implanted devices.
 Furthermore, detection and tracking of tissue motion can guide the delivery of therapeutic agents.
 The interaction of ultrasound with tissue, statistical properties of ultrasound echoes and signal processing techniques are the topics we study in order to achieve these goals.